stuartpb/petlogs/machines/stuzzy/plan.md

+- add the thing so bash completion is case insensitive
+- NodeMCU stuff

 ## GNOME issues

 - turn off the bell sound when at the end of an input box and hitting the arrow key trying to go past it